-Copyright i

-Authors

-Feedback i

-Acknowledgments i
+Copyrighti

+Authorsi

+Acknowledgementsi

+Feedbacki

-Publication date and software version i
+Publication date and software versioni

 What is OpenOffice.org?
-1

-What does OpenOffice.org include?
-1

-Writer (word processor) 1
+Writer (word processor)1

-Calc (spreadsheet) 2
+Calc (spreadsheet)1

-Impress (presentation graphics) 2
+Impress (presentation graphics)1

-Draw (vector graphics) 2
+Draw (vector graphics)1

-Base (database) 3
+Base (database)1

-Math (formula editor) 3
+Math (formula editor)

-The advantages of OpenOffice.org 3
+What are the advantages of OpenOffice.org?

 How does OpenOffice.org compare?
-4

-Features 5
+Features

-Styles and formatting 5
+Styles and formatting

-Interoperability 5
+Interoperability

-Programmability 5
+Programmability

-Security 6
+Security

-New features in version 2 6
+New features in version 2

-Minimum requirements 8

-Getting the software 9

-Installing the software 9
+What are the minimum requirements?

+How do I get the software?

+How do I install OpenOffice.org?

-How to get help 9
+How do I get support?

-Help system 9

-Free online support 10
+Free online support

-Paid support and training.
-11
+Paid support and training

-Other resources and addons.
-11
+Other resources and addons

-A short history of OpenOffice.org 11
+What is involved in the initial migration?

+Sharing files